-The 2019-2020 Ducati Diavel 1260 maintenance schedule and service intervals — sourced from the owner’s manual.
+The Ducati Diavel 1260 maintenance schedule and service intervals — sourced from the owner’s manual, and consulting with the service manual and parts diagrams.

 Regular maintenance for the Ducati Diavel 1260